jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 - Conditions:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;rain

 It's likely that all of these had a play in Kipchoge's performance at Boston.
 Now the question is, how can we quantify the impact of the weather given these circumstances?

+### Hypothesis
+Here you'll see two

+## Building the Marathon Dataset
+The first obvious step to this analysis is finding the appropriate marathon data to pair some weather data with.
+Fortunately, a lot of the aggregation of marathon data is already accessible.
+[MarathonGuide.com](http://www.marathonguide.com/index.cfm) is a database housing 100% of marathons occuring in the English speaking world from 2000 to present day, and their results.
+Since there is an immense amount of data on this site, we can build a web scraper to automate most of the collection process and format it for our use case